About the Temperature Trend Maps

 Analyses available

-Separate trend maps are available for maximum, mean and minimum temperature, as well as diurnal temperature range (DTR).
-Mean temperatures are the simple average of the maximum and minimum temperatures, while DTR represents the difference between maximum and minimum temperatures.
+Trend maps are available for maximum, mean and minimum temperature grids, where mean temperatures are the simple average of the maximum and minimum temperatures.

 Interpreting the analyses